mozilla-iam/iam-infra/docs/kubernetes-administration.md

             privileged: true
 ```

-In this daemonset, we have diverged from the kube2iam documentation when passing arguments into kube2iam.
-The `--host-interface` should be set to `eni+` because we are currently using this VPC ENI.
-This is only documented in a [pull request](https://github.com/jtblin/kube2iam/pull/146) from a user.
-When we look at Calico in the future, this may change.
+This daemonset diverges from the kube2iam documentation when passing arguments into kube2iam.
+The `--host-interface` should be set to `eni+` to work with VPC ENIs.

-##### Validate kube2iam
+## <a id="toc-kube2iam-testing"></a>Testing the configuration

-You should have a kube2iam pod running on each worker node in your cluster.
-In my case, I have two nodes:
+Now, there should be a kube2iam pod running on each worker node in the cluster:

 ```sh
 $ kubectl get pods -n kube-system | grep kube2iam